 Using the Tukey HSD test, the types of surgical procedures and their relation to the risk of fatal complications during recovery were analysed.
 The estimates of the differences show that the risk is significantly higher during emergency abdominal procedure compared with elective procedure (P = 0.01).
-The risk does not differ significantly when comparing emergency nonabdominal procedure and elective procedure (P = 1.00) or emergency nonabdominal procedure (P = 0.16).
+The risk does not differ significantly when comparing emergency nonabdominal procedure and elective procedure (P = 1.00) or emergency nonabdominal procedure and emergency abdominal procedure (P = 0.16).